Clinical Document Exchange PnR & QnR

-Health Information Exchange (HIE) via Integration with Electronic Record Systems.
-With this integration for clinical document exchange, healthcare providers can query KHIE from within their own electronic record system to quickly access the patient health information from multiple healthcare sources such as participating hospitals, physician practices, and clinics.
-KHIE's Platinum connection features access to real-time clinical data plus Medicaid claims data.
+Document sharing in a Health Information Exchange (HIE) is accomplished via Integration with electronic record systems.
+With integration for clinical document exchange, healthcare providers can query KHIE from within their own electronic record system to quickly access the patient health information from multiple healthcare sources such as participating hospitals, physician practices, and clinics.
+KHIE's PnR and QnR features access to real-time clinical data plus Medicaid claims data.

 Data integration into EMR/EHR patient charts is available, depending on the Participant's EMR/EHR system capabilities.